carlosolarte/L-framework/README.md

 # L-Framework

-The L-Framework use rewrite- and narrowing-based reasoning for proving crucial properties of sequent systems such as admissibility of structural rules, invertibility of rules and cut-elimination.
+The L-Framework uses rewrite- and narrowing-based reasoning for proving crucial properties of sequent systems such as admissibility of structural rules, invertibility of rules and cut-elimination.
 Such procedures have been fully mechanized in